real-numbers/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk hist2](figure/hist2.png)

-Observatoion:  The histogram is slightly changed compared to the first one, with more days falling into the 10-15K bin.
+Observation:  The histogram is slightly changed compared to the first one, with more days falling into the 10-15K bin.

 ## What is the impact of imputing missing data on the estimates of the total daily number of steps?

-Just for further comparison, I also compared the statistics.
+Just for further comparison, I also compared these statistics.
+1. The totals

 ```r
 c(sum(StepsPerDay$steps,na.rm=TRUE),sum(StepsPerDay.Imp$steps,na.rm=TRUE))